lkoolik/isrm_health_calculations/README.md

 * `isrm_geom`: the geometry (geographic attributes) of the ISRM grid
 * `crs`: the coordinate reference system associated with the ISRM grid
 * `name`: a string representing the run name preferred by the user
-* `check`: a Boolean indicating whether the program should run, or if it should just check the inputs (useful for debugging)
+* `run_calcs`: a Boolean indicating whether the program should run, or if it should just check the inputs (useful for debugging)
 * `verbose`: a Boolean indicating whether the user wants to run in verbose mode

 *Calculated Attributes*